rust-unofficial/too-many-lists/src/first-layout.md

 # Basic Data Layout

 Alright, so what's a linked list?
-Well basically, it's a bunch of pieces of data on the heap (shhh Linux Kernel!) that point to each other in sequence.
+Well basically, it's a bunch of pieces of data on the heap (hush, kernel people!) that point to each other in sequence.
 Linked lists are something procedural programmers shouldn't touch with a 10-foot pole, and what functional programmers use for everything.
 It seems fair, then, that we should ask functional programmers for the definition of a linked list.
 They will